History of the Tennessee Titans: Name change

 On July 29, 1998, Adams announced that in response to fan requests, he was changing the Oilers' name to coincide with the opening of their new stadium and to better connect with Nashville.
 In doing so, Adams made clear that the renamed team would retain the Oilers' heritage (including the rights to the Oilers name and team records) as had most other relocated teams (the sole exception being the Browns/Ravens) and that there would be a Hall of Fame honoring the greatest players from both eras.
-At the time, unlike the case with Cleveland, there was no commitment from the NFL to return to Houston and a widely-held expectation that the NFL would add its 32nd team in Los Angeles after the Browns' reactivation.
-Ultimately, and to the surprise of many, the NFL chose to return to Houston instead, with that city's new franchise becoming division rivals of the team that formerly called Houston home.
+At the time, unlike the case with Cleveland, there was no commitment from the NFL to return to Houston and a widely held expectation that the NFL would add its 32nd team in Los Angeles after the Browns' reactivation.
+Ultimately, and to the surprise of many, the NFL awarded a team to Houston instead, with that city's new team, the Texans, becoming division rivals of the Titans, the former Houston Oilers.